ipanaiotova/hello-world/README.md

 # hello-world
 Repository for 1st project

-Text about author: Leila Lala
+About author: Leila Lala
 What is your fav song?
+No specific, smth from the end of 90s-beginning of 2000s